textioHQ/js-style-guide/README.md

   <a name="accessors--consistent"></a><a name="23.4"></a>
   - [24.4](#accessors--consistent) It’s okay to create `get()` and `set()` functions, but be consistent.
+TODO: Change description, we don't use these but if you need to 'here's how'

     ```javascript
     class Jedi {